 HR compliance can be a nightmare for overwhelmed small business owners.
 You need buttoned-up HR processes to avoid compliance-related penalties and lawsuits.
-This takes time—a commodity most business owners don’t have.
+This takes time, which is a commodity most business owners don’t have.

 Is it possible to streamline your HR processes to stay compliant with federal, state, and local regulations?